DefGuard/docs/features/service-locations.md

 {% endhint %}

 {% hint style="warning" %}
-Service locations are currently only supported with Defguard Client for Windows.
+Service locations are currently supported with Defguard Client for Windows and Linux.
+Windows supports both modes described below; Linux supports **Always on** only.
 {% endhint %}

 Service locations are a special kind of locations that allow establishing automatic VPN connections on system boot.

+They are not operated by the user: a service location **never appears in the Defguard Client's location list**, and there is nothing for the user to connect to or disconnect from.
+The connection is established and maintained by a background service that runs independently of the Client, so an **Always on** location stays connected even when the Defguard Client has never been started or has been closed.

 There are currently two modes of service locations:

-* **Pre-logon**: the VPN connection to the location is established on system boot and is terminated when the user completes login to their system account.
+* **Pre-logon** (Windows only): the VPN connection to the location is established on system boot and is terminated when the user completes login to their system account.
 This may be used when your users need to authorize with some external identity provider (for example Active Directory) in order to successfully login and later don't require constant access to the VPN location.
 *   **Always on**: the VPN connection to the location is established on system boot and is never terminated, unless:

     * The network configuration of this location is changed (connection is re-established, to apply new changes)